speudusa/csharp-web-development-wiki/Course-Overview-and-Structure.md

 * Facilitate studios and other small-group activities
   * Deliver the activities listed in Canvas
 * Grading
-  * TFs are responsible for verifying student work and entering a grade into Canvas
+  * TAs are responsible for verifying student work and entering a grade into Canvas
 * Feedback
   * Provide the students specific and timely feedback on assignments, studios, and tasks
   * Provide ideas to the LaunchCode staff on how to make the course better